ditlef9/python-nextjs-postgresql-devsecops-gcp/versions-tracker/README.md

 2. **Create Python application**<br>
 - Create a new application locally and push it to Github.<br>
 - Activity: Import the project into Snyk.
-Are there any errors?
+Are there any vulnerabilities?

 3. **Configure Google Cloud Infrastructure** <br>
 - Setup a GCP project, service account, bucket and the Cloud Run Functions application.<br>